NaitLee/Cat-Printer/CONTRIBUTING.md

 # Contributing

-Thank you for considering this project.
+Thank you for looking into this project.

 Let's keep short & be positive: